joaobncalado/crypto-watcher/README.md

 # crypto-watcher

 Simple script that shows up to two crypto candle bar graphs on a 2.13in e-Paper display, also has support for PiSugar2 battery
+The script will iterate over a given list of cryptos

 ![snapshot](https://user-images.githubusercontent.com/12883662/115999283-185f7380-a5e3-11eb-9685-bb80fef58d10.jpg)